trpc-group/trpc-cpp/docs/en/grpc_protocol_streaming_service.md

   thread models are not yet supported.
 * Currently available on the server side, but not yet available on the client side.

-### Basic steps for developing gRPC streaming service.
+### Basic steps for developing gRPC streaming service

 Example: [grpc_stream](../../examples/features/grpc_stream)